Why Your House Is Not Selling

 It is always a good idea to remove as much clutter as possible from all parts of the home, and this includes the yard and driveway.
 If the home has a 2-car garage but there are one or two vehicles parked outside the garage it gives the impression that the home is too small, thus the need to store items in the garage.

 If the garage is full, move stuff out and to another part of the home or rent a self-storage unit until the home sells.
-If that is not an option, park the vehicles in the backyard.
+If that isn’t an option, park the vehicles in the backyard.

 Listed on the Market for a Very Long Time

 Potential buyers often ask how long a property has been listed for sale.
 This information is compared to the listing times of other nearby properties.
 A home that sits for a long time throws up a red flag to prospects.

 It is at this time that you should have a serious conversation with your real estate agent.
-If the agent has not been able to sell the home, it is definitely time for a change in marketing strategy and could even be a motivation to change agents.
+If the agent hasn’t been able to sell the home, it is definitely time for a change in marketing strategy and could even be a motivation to change agents.

 The Yard Looks Unruly